ynloultratech/graphql-bundle/README.md

 Full documentation is available on the [Documentation](https://ynloultratech.github.io/graphql-bundle) site as well as in the doc folder of the distribution.

 If you don't know what GraphQL is, visit this [official website](http://graphql.org/) by the Facebook engineering team.

-## Demo

-There are a functional demo project in the demo folder of the distribution.

 ## Contribute